Daniel-Carpenter/Coding-Resources/R/README.md

 ## Materials from ([Tyler Ransom](http://tyleransom.github.io)'s [DScourseS20](https://github.com/tyleransom/DScourseS20).

+*PLEASE NOTE THAT THIS REPO HAS SOME EXAMPLES AND MANY CONCEPTUAL NOTES FROM [TYLER RANSOM](http://tyleransom.github.io)'S MASTER REPO LOCATED [HERE](https://github.com/tyleransom/DScourseS20).
+I have indicated when it is not my own work.
+Othwerwise, this repo is unlinked with my personal additions for my personal reference.*

 |Topic|
 |--------------------------------------------------------------|
 |What is data science / big data / why is it important? ([Slides](https://github.com/tyleransom/DScourseS20/blob/master/CourseIntro/WhatIsDataScience.pdf))|